chaoscollective/chaos-lib-client/README.md

 * RequireJS: Simple and powerful way to manage lots of little packages and resolve dependecies on the fly.

-# MODULES
+***

-## 3rd Party
+**3rd Party**

-We've added a handful of 3rd party open source javascript libraries for convenience.
+Also note that we've added a handful of 3rd party open source javascript libraries for convenience.
 These include:

 * markdown

-## community
+# community

 Simple integration with the community.
 Discussions via Disqus, and simple links for sharing on Twitter, Facebook, and Google+.